halcy/Mastodon.py/docs/index.rst

-        'following': Boolean denoting whether you follow them 'id': Numerical id (same one as <numerical id>) 'blocking': Boolean denoting whether you are blocking them }
+        'following': Boolean denoting whether you follow them 'id': Numerical id (same one as <numerical id>) 'blocking': Boolean denoting whether you are blocking them 'muting': Boolean denoting whether you are muting them }

 Notification dicts